Hôtel Beauharnais

 The Hôtel Beauharnais ([otɛl boaʁnɛ]) is a historic hôtel particulier, a type of large French townhouse, in the 7th arrondissement of Paris.
 It was designed by architect Germain Boffrand.
 Its construction was completed in 1714.
 By 1803, the structure was purchased by Eugène de Beauharnais, who had it rebuilt in an Empire style.
-It has been listed as an official historical monument since July 25, 1951.
+It has been listed as a historical monument since July 25, 1951.
 Today it serves as the official residence of the German Ambassador to France.

 Location

-The premises are situated on the left bank of the Seine river, between the Palais Bourbon, the seat of the French National Assembly, in the west and the Musée d'Orsay in the east.
-The cour d'honneur is located on rue de Lille in the south, to the north, an English garden offers scenic views to the Seine and beyond up to the Tuileries Garden.
+The premises are situated on the left bank of the Seine river, between the Palais Bourbon, the seat of the National Assembly, in the west and the Musée d'Orsay in the east.
+The cour d'honneur is located on the Rue de Lille in the south, to the north, an English garden offers scenic views to the Seine and beyond up to the Tuileries Garden.
 The vast property is not accessible to the public.